Update: This blog post was written about our 2016 program. Applications are now closed.

 We have a growing list of employers excited to support DEVELOP(her) by attending office hours and networking events and ultimately, hiring the graduates.
 (Want me to add you to the list?
 Just let me know.)
 Just this week, a company CIO asked me, “Can we hire 5?
 Today?”

 And what better communities to focus on than Detroit and Flint?
 As Jocelyn Hagerman, co-founder of The Hagerman Foundation stated, “Flint and Detroit are experiencing rapid growth in the tech sector and encouraging women to be a part of that growth is vital in creating a flourishing, diverse tech industry.
 This bootcamp is just the first step in a progressive effort for greater inclusion and advancement.”

 Applications are now closed for this program.
-Interesting in joining a full-time, tuition-based bootcamp?
+Interesting in joining a daytime, tuition-based bootcamp?
 Check out our Bootcamps page.

 Learn more about our incredible partners for the DEVELOP(her) program:

 About The Hagerman Foundation